SAML Authentication in RFPIO

 - Paste the copied URL in your browser tab and press Enter.
 You will be redirected to the Microsoft login page.

-- Provide valid credentials, you will be redirected to RFPIO application.
+- Provide valid credentials, you will be redirected to Responsive application.

 Login to app.rfpio.com using SAML